-The Havasupai Reservation consists of a plateau country, with deep, scenic canyons characteristic of the Grand Canyon of the Colorado River.
+The Havasupai Reservation consists of a plateau country with deep, scenic canyons characteristic of the Grand Canyon of the Colorado River.

 The Havasupai Reservation is only accessible by foot, helicopter, or horseback.
 The 10-mile hike from the trailhead to the village is a popular option but can be strenuous.
-Once you reach the village, you can enjoy swimming in the pool below Havasu Falls, hiking to Mooney Falls, and exploring the ancient ruins.
+Once you reach the town, you can enjoy swimming in the pool below Havasu Falls, hiking to Mooney Falls, and exploring the ancient ruins.

 - Before planning your trip to Havasupai Reservation

 - The Origin of Havasupai Reservation

 - How to get to Havasupai Grand Canyon

 - Other places to visit at the Havasu Indian Reservation

 - Waterfalls at Havasupai

 - Mooney Falls

 - Where to Stay Near Havasupai